BettercareHealth/bettercare/nc/nc-1.md

 ### 3. How should this infant have been resuscitated?

 The head and neck should have been correctly positioned to open the airway.
 Then bag and mask ventilation should have been given.
 With this basic resuscitation, the infant would almost certainly have started to breathe normally and cry.
 The infant became more and more hypoxic while attempts were made to intubate the trachea.
-The Apgar should also have been done at 5 minutes and every 5 minutes thereafter to record the condition of the infant during the resuscitation attempt.
+The Apgar should also have been done at 5 minutes and every 5&nbsp;minutes thereafter to record the condition of the infant during the resuscitation attempt.

 ### 4. What is the value of giving naloxone to infants who breathe poorly at birth?